kaankarakoc14/kaan-matron-game/README.md

-# Factor Game
+# MATRON

-A web-based implementation of the Factor Game, based on the interactive game from the National Council of Teachers of Mathematics (NCTM).
+A web-based implementation of MATRON.

 ## How to Play